 - Place the potatoes in a large heavy pot and cover with cold water.
 Bring to a boil, reduce heat and simmer until soft when pierced with a fork (about 45 minutes).

 - Drain the potatoes while they are still hot and return them to the pot.
-Add the olive oil as well as seasoning and mash the potatoes anyway you like.
+Add the olive oil as well as seasoning and mash the potatoes with a potato masher or any other way you like.

 - Add the milk gradually until you get the right consistency.